pnp/PnP/Scenarios/Provisioning.SiteModifier/readme.md

 ----------

 # Overview #
-This scenario demonstrates how an app can be used to provide a dialog box in which users can make selections of artefacts to be added to the site the moment they need it.
+This scenario demonstrates how an add-in can be used to provide a dialog box in which users can make selections of artefacts to be added to the site the moment they need it.

 This scenario demonstrates the following:

 - How to add a custom action to the site settings menu in the host web (see Services\AppEventReceiver.svc)
 - How to show a dialog in a custom action (see Services\AppEventReceiver.svc)
-- How to hide a dialog that hosts a page from a remote app web (see Pages\Modify.aspx)
+- How to hide a dialog that hosts a page from a remote add-in web (see Pages\Modify.aspx)
 - How to create artefacts like lists and set the theme of a web (see Pages\Modify.aspx)

-The app adds a menu option to the site settings pop up menu ("Modify Site"), which after clicking on it will show a dialogbox.
+The add-in adds a menu option to the site settings pop up menu ("Modify Site"), which after clicking on it will show a dialogbox.
 In that dialogbox users can make selections to add certain artifacts to a site.
 In this example 3 options are presented: a projects list (which is a generic/custom list), a contacts list, and the option to change the default theme.

 ## Permissions ##